quizcore/FinalPresentation/README.md

 ## Low Priority

 * [ ] Remove Extension from all pages (ex. .php, .html)
-* [ ] Add admin ability to change Questions and delete items in Database for students
+* [X] Add admin ability to enable/disable Questions
 * [X] Add admin ability to add Questions
 * [X] Add admin ability to edit students information
-* [ ] Add admin ability to delete students???
+* [ ] Add admin ability to delete students
-* [ ] Add admin ability to change their profile???
+* [ ] Add admin ability to change their profile
-* [ ] Add admin ability to change password???
+* [ ] Add admin ability to change password
-* [ ] Add admin ability to create new admin account???
+* [ ] Add admin ability to create new admin account
-* [ ] Add the ability for administrators to send emails to students when they click on their email addresses???
+* [ ] Add the ability for administrators to send emails to students when they click on their email addresses
-* [ ] Add the ability for students to send an email to an administrator after completing the test???
+* [ ] Add the ability for students to send an email to an administrator after completing the test
 * [ ] Handle error for bad database connection
 * [ ] Handle error for invalid session state

 # Future

-* Allow admin to add question
+* Allow admin to add a question
-* Allow admin to delete question
+* Allow admin to enable/disable a question
 * Use CWU domain
 * Use clerk for authentication
 * Allow to modify student information